 At the end of the day, internal documentation isn’t just about providing instruction manuals for your company’s products or services; it’s a means of communication.
 While it may feel like it’s an incredibly time-consuming, boring piece of paperwork that nobody is going to read, it’s actually something that is essential to keeping any business running smoothly.
 When it’s available, thorough, and well written, people will read what is necessary to know how todo their jobs correctly.
 And if you want your organization to run as smoothly as possible, that’s a good place to start.

-Plus, the next time somebody asks you why you’re putting up with this tedious process of writing technical documentation, you have the chance to ask them in return, ”When is the last time you googled for Ikea instructions?”
+Also, the next time someone asks why you're sticking with the tedious process of writing technical documentation, you can respond by asking, 'When was the last time you googled for Ikea instructions?'

 That should do it.